-Traditional Chinese feng shui school masters say that a bed aligned with the door resembles a coffin that is always taken away feet-first.
-Not the most appealing image.
-In feng shui, when your feet are in line with the door you lose your energy at night, and your personal energy gets weaker.
+Traditional Chinese feng shui school masters say that a bed aligned with the door resembles a coffin that is taken away feet-first.
+Understandably, this image is not appealing.
+It is symbolic of your energy flow.
+In feng shui, when your feet are in line with the door, it means that you are losing your energy at night, and your personal energy gets weaker.
 Doors serve as energy connectors between areas of the home, and energies are pulled from one area to another.
 If your bed is in line with the door, your energy will be constantly pulled at night.

-Solving the question of where to place your bed doesn’t stop with the door.
+Solving the question of where to place your bed does not stop with the door.
 There are several other potential problems to avoid to ensure the most nourishing energy for the important time you spend in your bedroom.

-- Mirrors facing the bed: A mirror facing your bed—or more specifically, reflecting your body while you are in bed—depletes your energy while you sleep (when you should be rebuilding energy!).
-The best solution is to move the mirror or change its angle so it doesn’t reflect your body while you’re in bed.
+Mirrors facing the bed: A mirror facing your bed—or more specifically, reflecting your body while you are in bed—depletes your energy while you sleep.
+Sleep is a time you should be recharging your energy, not losing it.
+The best solution is to move the mirror or change its angle so it does not reflect your body while you are in bed.
 Alternatively, you can cover the mirror with curtains or other décor at nighttime.

-- Beams, ceiling fan, or chandelier above the bed: In general, avoid heavy items hanging over your bed.
+Beams, ceiling fan, or chandelier above the bed: In general, avoid heavy items hanging over your bed.
 This creates heavy, oppressive energy that will find its way into your daily life.
-Reposition the bed or the fixture so they are not in line with each other.
-If there is a ceiling beam overhead and you can’t move the bed, protect yourself from its heavy energy by adding a light fabric canopy over the bed.
+Reposition the bed or the fixture so the two are not in line with each other.
+If there is a ceiling beam overhead and you cannot move the bed, protect yourself from its heavy energy by adding a light fabric canopy over the bed.

-- Poison arrows in the bedroom: Sharp corners and edges on walls, artwork, furniture, and other décor items in a bedroom express sharp, attacking energy called Sha Chi.
-This is particularly problematic is the sharpness—the poison arrows—are directed at your body while you lie in bed.
-The solution for this challenge is to move sharp objects so they are not pointed at your bed, or to soften the corners and edges with fabric, pillows, plants, or other soft objects.
+Poison arrows in the bedroom: Sharp corners and edges on walls, artwork, furniture, and other décor items in a bedroom express sharp, attacking energy called sha chi.
+This is particularly problematic if the sharpness—symbolic of poison arrows—are directed at your body while you lie in bed.
+The solution for this challenge is to move the sharp object so it is no longer pointed at your bed or to soften the corners and edges with fabric, pillows, plants, or other soft objects.

-- Bed under a window: A window directly above your head while you are in bed saps you of energy you need to regenerate while you sleep.
-Move the bed away from the window, if possible, or protect yourself from the window by adding a tall, solid headboard and/or heavy window treatments to cover the window.
+Bed under a window: A window directly above your head while you are in bed saps you of energy you need to regenerate while you sleep.
+Move the bed away from the window, if possible, or protect yourself from the window by adding a tall, solid headboard, or heavy window treatments to cover the window.